Global Monitoring for Environmental Security (GMES)

 In a low orbit, its spectral bands range from ultraviolet, visible, near, and short-wavelength infrared.
 Because Sentinel-5 will have a broad 7-50 kilometer resolution, it will have a short revisit time of only one day.

 Finally, Sentinel-6 will concentrate on the activity in the oceans.
 Similar to NASA’s Jason-1 and 2, this satellite is meant to measure ocean height.
-It will compliment Sentinel-3 by working together for a comprehensive picture of Earth’s oceans.
+It will complement Sentinel-3 by working together for a comprehensive picture of Earth’s oceans.

 The primary instrument onboard Sentinel-6 will be a radar altimeter.
 From radar altimetry, we can map out global sea surface levels with higher precision.
 The goal is to monitor and understand sea-level rise with unparalleled precision.